Reading Level: Middle Grades, ages 8-10, ages 10-12 and up

 It is hard to find well-written stories with strong father-son relationships.
 Little Britches by Ralph Moody succeeds admirably.

 Just after the turn of the twentieth century, eight-year-old Ralph moved with his family from New England to Colorado in hopes that the climate would improve his father’s tuberculosis.
-They almost returned immediately when they saw the homestead they had to build up and live on, but persevered in spite of hardship and scarce resources.
+They almost returned immediately when they saw the homestead they had to build up and live on but persevered in spite of hardship and scarce resources.
 The book is full of vivid details about the daily life of a poverty-stricken family trying to make do on a ranch without whining or expecting pity.
 Generous neighborliness is contrasted with conniving ranchers, and Father’s ingenuity and courageous example are prized.

+Ralph’s exploits are remarkable, with all kinds of boyish incidents and accidents that are better than most fiction.
 But it is Father’s character and Ralph’s relationship to him that are most compelling.
-Although we sometimes wished Ralph showed more remorse for his misbehavior, the consequences for his sins are consistently demonstrated and the greatest effect on his character comes from desiring his father’s good opinion.
+Although Ralph rarely shows remorse for his misbehavior, the consequences for his sins are consistently demonstrated, and the greatest effect on his character comes from desiring his father’s good opinion.